PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 The difference between simply calling execute repeatedly and bulk_execute is that bulk_execute leverages the API of the facility to generate execution agents in bulk which is more efficient then creating them one by one.
+Example: In CPU-GPU code if we call `execute` over a point cloud 10 times then it will call `memcpy` from CPU to GPU 10 times and then copy result back 10 times, but bulk execute will do these actions once.

 How these executors call the callable internally is dependent on the implementation of each executor and some aspects of the execution can be customized through properties.